3DGazeNet: Generalizing Gaze Estimation with Weak-Supervision from Synthetic Views: Method

 \subsection{Unified 3D Eye Representation}

-Learning meaningful and consistent eye geometry across different images and datasets, requires establishing a unified 3D representation of eyes.
+Learning consistent eye meshes across different images and datasets, requires establishing a unified 3D eye representation.
 To that end, we define a 3D eyeball template as a rigid 3D triangular mesh with spherical shape, consisting of $N_v = 481$ vertices and $N_t = 928$ triangles.
 We create two mirrored versions, $\mathbf{M}_l$ and $\mathbf{M}_r$, of the above mesh to represent a left and a right reference eyeball respectively.
-This representation allows us to allocate semantic labels to different sets of vertices of the eyeball, such as the cornea and iris, as well as retrieving sparse point sets, such as the iris border (\cref{fig:eyeball} (a)).
+This representation allows us to allocate semantic labels to specific vertices of the eyeball, such as the iris border (\cref{fig:eyeball} (a)), and calculate 3D gaze direction as the orientation of the central axis of our 3D eyeball template.
+In practice, an offset angle (the kappa coefficient) exists between the central (optical) and visual axes of eyes, which is subject-dependent and varies between $-2^o$ to $2^o$ across the population~\cite{Yu_2019_CVPR}.
+Accounting for this offset is essential for person-specific gaze estimation~\cite{He_2019_ICCVW,Liu2018ADA,Park2019ICCV_fewshot,Yu_2019_CVPR}.
+However, in our case of cross-dataset and in-the-wild gaze generalization, in which errors are much larger than the possible offset, data diversity is more important than anatomical precision and thus, our spherical eyeball is a reasonable approximation.

-{\textbf{3D Eyes Ground-Truth from Gaze Datasets}} When gaze labels are available, as for example in gaze estimation datasets, exact supervision can be acquired by automatically fitting the eyeball template on face images, based on sparse landmarks around the iris and the available gaze labels, as also described in \cref{fig:eyeball} (b).
-To create such ground truth data for our experiments, we employed the method of~\cite{Park2018ETRA} to extract sparse iris landmarks from images, but any similar method could have been used.
+{\textbf{3D Eyes Ground-Truth from Gaze Datasets}} For gaze estimation datasets, exact supervision can be acquired by automatically fitting the eyeball template on face images, based on sparse iris landmarks and the available gaze labels, as shown in \cref{fig:eyeball}(b).
+Specifically, we first rotate the eyeball template around its center according to the gaze label.
+Then, we align (scale and translation) $x$, $y$ coordinates of the rotated eye mesh to the iris landmarks of the image and multiply $z$ coordinates with the same scale.
+To extract sparse iris landmarks we employed the method of~\cite{Park2018ETRA}, but any similar method could have been used.